Cerebral Compression and Excessive Head Molding Injuries

 The Causes of Cerebral Compression Injuries

-We often see injuries caused by hypoxia-ischemia (a lack of oxygen and blood flow to the brain), which can result in babies having signs of acidosis (acidic blood) or decelerations in fetal heart rate on the fetal heart rate monitor during labor and delivery.
+We often see injuries caused by hypoxia-ischemia (a lack of oxygen and blood flow to the brain), which can result in signs of acidosis (acidic blood) or decelerations in fetal heart rate during labor and delivery.
 There has also been a rise in the number of cases where babies show signs of brain damage (such as seizures after birth, fetal stroke, or intracranial hemorrhage), but they do not necessarily show signs of acidosis or fetal heart rate abnormalities.
 In some cases, babies with ischemic injuries are not identified until after the neonatal period.
 The commonality between many of these cases is the mechanism of injury – cerebral compression.
 This has given rise to a new classification of injury called cerebral compression ischemic encephalopathy (or CCIE).